 The state of seniors in this country is a mixed one, at best.
 The good news is that American seniors are more racially and ethnically diverse, better educated, and living longer than ever.
 The tragic news is that obesity rates among seniors is rising, more of them are divorced or otherwise alone, while Alzheimer’s rates are skyrocketing.
 All of these factors suggest to researchers that the need for nursing home care will more than double by 2030.

 This increased demand for elder care, paired with tight budgets limiting the ability of states to monitor long-term care facilities adequately, makes for a perfect storm that could endanger vulnerable seniors.
 People in these facilities are nearing the end of their lives and are owed, at the very least, the utmost dignity and respect.
 Most of them are also living with multiple chronic conditions, making them particularly vulnerable to abuse, neglect, and exploitation.
-If you have a family member you suspect is being abused or neglected, call a Burg Simpson injury lawyer at 303-792-5595 or fill out our FREE Evaluation Form before its too late!
+If you have a family member you suspect is being abused or neglected, call a Burg Simpson injury lawyer at 303-792-5595 or fill out our FREE Evaluation Form before it is too late!

 Elder abuse can take many forms and is frequently perpetuated by caregivers and other nursing home or assisted living staff.
 The most frequent types of elder abuse, according to the National Council on Aging, include: